Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Learning Adaptability

 \subsection{Applicability Across Task Structures}

 While most MARL algorithms are designed with specific task structures in mind, real-world applications often present diverse or evolving inter-agent reward schemes.
 These settings span a spectrum from fully cooperative to competitive, collaborative, and mixed interactions.
-Although it is not essential for a method to perform optimally across all task types, the ability to generalize without structural redesign is a hallmark of learning adaptability—particularly in open-ended or mission-driven domains.
+Learning adaptability does not require a single paradigm to perform optimally across all task types.
+It instead asks which objective assumptions are built into the paradigm and how much redesign is needed when those assumptions no longer match the target setting.

 To assess this axis of adaptability, we focus on four canonical task modes, summarized in Fig.~\ref{fig:4taskmodes}.
 Each task mode imposes different coordination and conflict dynamics and highlights distinct inductive biases in algorithm design.
 We evaluate the alignment of each paradigm by categorizing its suitability as: (i) \textit{natively suitable}, (ii) \textit{broadly applicable}, (iii) \textit{usable with task adjustment}, or (iv) \textit{incompatible}.